tiagoprn/minimum-viable-python-script/{{ cookiecutter.project_name }}/README.md

 pyenv local 3.10.4
 ```

+5. If you have already cloned this repository or just created this repository from [minimum-viable-python-script cookiecutter](https://github.com/tiagoprn/minimum-viable-python-script), ignore this.
+Otherwise:
-5. Clone this repository with git clone
+A. Clone this repository with git clone

-6. Enter the cloned repository folder
+B. Enter the cloned repository folder

-7. Run the following commands to setup the development environment:
+6. Run the following commands to setup the development environment:

 ```bash
 make shell